JSYoo5B-archive/os_concept_10th/ch03/practice/hyejee.md

 **3.3 Original versions of Apple’s mobile iOS operating system provided no means of concurrent processing.
 Discuss three major complications that concurrent processing adds to an operating system.**

 **3.4 Some computer systems provide multiple register sets.
-Describe what happens when a context switch occurs if the new context is alreadyloaded into one of the register sets.
+Describe what happens when a context switch occurs if the new context is already loaded into one of the register sets.
 What happens if the new context is in memory rather than in a register set and all the register sets are in use?**

 **3.5 When a process creates a new process using the fork() operation, which of the following states is shared between the parent process and the child process?**
 **a.
 Stack**